mishbah/Diving-into-ES2015/README.md

 -> 'Dodge'
 ```

 Cool!
-Let's check out how we can access the base class when using inheritance.
+Let's check out how we can access the superclass when using inheritance.

 Imagine we have the `Truck` class from the last lesson, and we want to add the
 `drive` variable to the `print` method.
 We can do that pretty easily like this: